z3ke1r/django-tweet-embed/README.rst

   {% tweet_tags <tweeturl> %}

-``<tweeturl>`` is the url to the tweet to be embedded on your page.
+``<tweeturl>`` is the url to the tweet you want embedded on your page.
+It can be hard coded or a variable passed from your view.

 ``{% autoescape off %}`` ``{% endautoescape %}`` tags can be wrapped around the ``{% tweet_tags <tweeturl> %}`` to stop the html from being escaped by the django interpreter.
 This is neccesary unless you already have the django environment variable turned off.

+Example:

-Example ``template.html``: This will loop through the "tweets" queryset defined in the view.
+This will loop through the "tweets" queryset defined in the view.
 Send the url of each tweet object to the tag function and return the embed html into the ``mdl-card`` div in the template.

+``template.html``
 ::

   {% load tweet_tags %}